onurcagan/ReCalculator/README.md

 # ReCalculator
-A Calculator App I created with WPF using C#.
+A Calculator App I created with WPF & C#.

 Here's a screenshot of the app.